To develop full, proportional shoulders, you have to make rear delt exercises a priority.

-In this article you’ll learn what the rear delts are, why it’s important to train them, four tips to make your rear delt training as effective as possible, and the best rear delt exercises for mass and strength.
+In this article, you’ll learn to avoid this common pitfall.
+You’ll discover exactly what the rear delts are, the benefits of training them, tips to make your rear delt training as effective as possible, the best rear delt exercises for mass and strength, and more.

 What Are the Rear Delts?

-The deltoid muscles—or “delts”—are the muscles that cover your shoulder joints and help your upper arms move forward, upward, and backward.
+The deltoids—or “delts”—are the muscles that cover your shoulder joints and help move your upper arms forward, upward, and backward.

-Each deltoid is made up of three sections or “heads:” the anterior deltoid, the lateral deltoid, and the posterior deltoid.
+Each deltoid comprises three sections or “heads:” the anterior deltoid, the lateral deltoid, and the posterior deltoid

 Here’s how they look on your body:

-The posterior deltoids are better known among weightlifters as the “rear delts” because, as the name suggests, they’re located behind your shoulder joints on your upper back.
+The posterior deltoids are better known among weightlifters as the “rear delts” because they’re located behind your shoulder joints on your upper back

 Training your rear delts offers two important benefits: